thayton/thayton.github.io/_drafts/eygbl.md

 ```

 We can extract `TVAPP.property.site.short_name` from the HTML on the main page.
 View the HTML on the job site's main search
-page and search for `TVAPP` and you'll see where `TVAPP.property.site.short_name` is set:
+page and search for `TVAPP` and you'll find where `TVAPP.property.site.short_name` is set:

 ```HTML
  <script type="text/javascript">